Financial Highlights

 Language switcher

-During the fiscal year ended December 31, 2025, the Japanese economy continued to recover moderately.
+During the period from January to March of the fiscal year under review, the Japanese economy continued to recover moderately.
 Despite weak consumer sentiment due to rising prices and other factors, personal consumption continued to show a gradual upward trend, driven by improvements in employment and income conditions.
-Corporate capital expenditure was robust, chiefly on the strength of investments to replace equipment and enhance production capacity, primarily in the manufacturing industry, and to reduce labor in response to workforce shortages.
+Corporate capital expenditure was robust, chiefly due to investments to replace equipment, enhance production capacity and reduce labor in response to a labor shortage.
 In particular, appetite for IT investment in manufacturing and financial industries and a wide range of other sectors was high and remained strong.

-In these economic conditions, the Canon Marketing Japan Group recorded net sales of 679,799 million yen (up 4.0% from the previous fiscal year), mainly reflecting smooth sales from Maintenance and Operation Service/Outsourcing and IT Products and System Sales among IT Solutions.
+In these economic conditions, the Canon Marketing Japan Group recorded net sales of 171,666 million yen (up 2.6% year on year), mainly reflecting smooth sales from SI/Solutions and Service/Outsourcing in the IT Solutions business.

 Full-year forecasts for the fiscal year ending December 31, 2026